[Sir Henry Bellingham in the Chair]

 It is a pleasure to serve under your chairmanship, Sir Henry; you have expertly managed the timekeeping.
 I pay tribute to the hon.
 Member for North West Durham (Laura Pidcock).
 I know this is an area that she has campaigned on since she was first elected, and she does so with real passion and a determination to see improvements right across the system.
 That was echoed by all speakers.
 I might not have agreed with absolutely every point—hon.
 Members would not expect me to—but it is clear that there is a real desire to see continued improvement and an emphasis on how important that improvement is to people who are going through the process.

 The hon.
 Member for Lincoln (Karen Lee) highlighted a particular story, which I was very touched by.
 I would like to meet her to discuss it further, as I think there are lessons to be learned from that case.
-I am certainly sorry for the experience she has gone through.
+I am certainly sorry for the experience that person has gone through.

 This area is a real priority for me.
-I have had been the Minister for Disabled People before, when I was a Parliamentary Under-Secretary.
+I have been the Minister for Disabled People before, when I was a Parliamentary Under-Secretary.
 I have been an elected representative for 19 years, so I recognise the comments—we see first-hand through our casework instances where things have not gone right.
 I have spent my parliamentary career being proactive, working with MPs across the House, and stakeholders, charities and experts in this area.
 I listen to what is said, I try to do my best to make improvements and I certainly hope that that was reflected in my record as Minister for Disabled People last time.
 I will continue in the same vein.

 The Government are focused on this area, and we have rightly increased funding for those with disabilities and long-term health conditions.
 This year, we are expected to spend £55 billion, which is a £10 billion increase in real terms since we came to office.
 It is a record high and it is 2.5% of GDP, which is higher than the spend of any other G7 country.
 It is 6% of total Government spending, and I think every penny is rightly supported by the wider public.